-For the year ended June 30, 2022, the discount rate used to measure the TPL was 7.00 percent.
-For the year ended June 30, 2021, the discount rate used to measure the TPL was 7.25 percent.
+For the year ended June 30, 2023 and 2022, the discount rate used to measure the TPL was 7.00 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers in the SCRS will be made based on the actuarially determined rates based on provisions in the South Carolina Code of Laws.
 Based on those assumptions, each System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.